polkadot-developers/substrate-docs/content/md/en/docs/test/simulate-parachains.md

    You should note that XCM messages are like other transactions and require the sender to pay for the execution of the operation.
    All of the information required must be included in the message itself.
-   For information about how to craft messages using XCM after you've opened HRMP channels, see [Constructing XCM messages](/maintain/cfoss-consensus-messages/constructing-xcm-messages).
+   For information about how to craft messages using XCM after you've opened HRMP channels, see [Cross-consensus communication](/maintain/xcm-communication) and [Transfer assets with XCM](transfer-assets-with-xcm).

+## Where to go next

+For a more complex preconfigured environment that uses Zombienet, download and explore the [Trappist playground](https://github.com/paritytech/trappist).